KrishnanSG/Cloud/README.md

 **How is this better?**

 1. With the help of threading each friend's data is downloaded independently, hence creating better user experience as we have minimized those boring loading screens to a great extent.
 Download to try it out :)
-2. Since we have focused on photo sharing primarily we believe that we have achieved a faster traffic management, thanks to the script file we devoloped.
+2. Since we have focused on photo sharing primarily we believe that we have achieved a faster traffic management, thanks to the script file we developed.
 3. All your data is secure and stored in an encrypted form.

 # Future Release